IBM/guardium-analyzer-workshop/README.md

 Continue to the [Setup IBM Security Guardium Data Connector](#setup-ibm-security-guardium-data-connector) step to setup the `Data Connector`.

-Note: Can also download `Data Connector` using link: http://ibm.biz/connector
+Note: Can also download `Data Connector` using this link: http://ibm.biz/connector

 ## Setup IBM Security Guardium Data Connector